finolafogarty/NeighbourhoodBirds/home.md

 **Infographic painting of neighborhood birds in Kistilano in March**

-Here is a subset of 8 the 23 species that I observed in my Kitsilano neighborhood during this project.
+This project focuses on 8 the 23 species that I observed in my Kitsilano neighborhood during this project.
 Birds are painted in locations where I commonly observed them during my 13 birding outings (8hrs 42mins total).

 I was inspired to do this project when one of my roommates described a bird to me that she had seen in a tree in our back yard.
 When I showed her a photo of a Northern Flicker she said "Yes that's the one!
 Are they rare?".
 I proceeded to pull up the Merlin birding app and scroll through the Western Canada list, flipping my phone around everytime I saw a common Kitsilano bird so she could see.
 She was pretty patient with my overenthusiasm but I could tell that this method of information delivery was pretty tedious.